ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS clients (that have STHs) and CT auditors SHOULD pollinate STH pools with STHs.
 Which STHs to send and how often pollination should happen is regarded as undefined policy with the exception of privacy concerns explained below.
-Suggestions for the policy may be found in {{pooling-policy-recommendations}}.
+Suggestions for the policy can be found in {{pooling-policy-recommendations}}.

 An HTTPS client could be tracked by giving it a unique or rare STH.